AmpliconSuite/AmpliconClassifier/AC_config_parameters.md

 ### `max_nonbfb_break_weight`
 - **Default:** 0.5
-- **Description:** Maximum proportion of utilized path/cycle structural variants that can support non-foldback (distal) connections while still calling BFB.
+- **Description:** Maximum proportion of utilized path/cycle structural variants that can support non-foldback SV connections while still calling BFB, where each SV is weighted by the path/cycle's assigned CN.
 If too many SVs are non-foldback, the amplicon likely isn't a pure BFB.
 - **Usage:** In `classifyBFB()` (via `cycles_file_bfb_props()`), if `nonbfb_sig > max_nonbfb_break_weight`, additional checks on cycle ratio are required.

 ### `min_bfb_cycle_weight_ratio`
 - **Default:** 0.6
-- **Description:** Minimum flow×length weighted proportion of BFB-like paths/cycles required for BFB classification when non-BFB content is also present.
+- **Description:** Minimum cycle CN × length-weighted proportion of BFB-like paths/cycles required for BFB classification when non-BFB content is also present.
 This ensures BFB structures dominate the amplicon.
 - **Usage:** In `classifyBFB()`, when non-BFB signal is high, `bfb_cyc_ratio` must exceed this threshold to maintain BFB classification.

 ---